klausweiss/dotfiles/emacs/lib/rustic/README.md

 ## Rustfmt

-You can format your code with `rustic-format-buffer` or `rustic-cargo-fmt`.
+You can format your code with:

+- `rustic-format-buffer` format buffer with stdin
+- `rustic-format-file`   form file and revert buffer
+- `rustic-cargo-fmt`     run cargo-fmt on workspace

 Rustic uses the function `rustic-save-some-buffers` for saving buffers before compilation.
 To save buffers automatically, you can change the value of `buffer-save-without-query`.
 In case you prefer using lsp for formatting, turn off `rustic-format-on-save` and set `rustic-lsp-format`to `t`.

-Commands:
-- `rustic-compile-send-input` send string to process of current buffer

 Customization: